 There are in fact two Eppletons.
 To the south of Hetton Lyons industrial estate out towards Murton is another Eppleton, a farmstead settlement called Eppleton Hall which was historically called Little Eppleton.
 Eppleton was historically associated with the Shadforth family from at least the 1500s up to the 1690s.
-A hall at Great Eppleton was demolished in the late 19th century.
+A hall at Great Eppleton was demolished in the late nineteenth century.
 The hall at Little Eppleton, once owned by the Hetton Lyons Colliery Manager is now divided into apartments.

 There is in fact a third Eppleton Hall but this is something entirely different and can be found far away in San Francisco, USA.
 This particular Eppleton Hall is a paddlewheel tugboat built at South Shields in 1914 by Hepple and Company for Lambton and Hetton Collieries Ltd (a company formed from the merger of Lambton Collieries and the Hetton Colliery Company in 1910).

 The vessel served on the Wear and Tyne and is one of only two surviving British-built paddle tugs.
 It was saved from being scrapped by Karl Kortum, the then Director of San Francisco Maritime Museum in 1969 and is preserved at the San Francisco Maritime National Historical Park.
 The other surviving British-built paddle tug is the John H Amos which was built on the Clyde in 1931 and served on the River Tees.